HumanDynamics/RevolvingLoanHack/ProjectPlan/ProjectPoster.md

 # Economic Independence on the Haiti/DR Border

+## Abatract

+Applying data, analytics and blockchain solutions for social inclusion for refugees to have access to better financial services and combat economic instability on the Haiti/DR border.

+Building open source products that best fit the needs of Community Banks and Savings Circles.
+We believe that easy, free access to usable digital (self sovereign) identity will enable access to financial services for the 2.5 billion individuals who are currently excluded.

 ## Research Objective

-To find and test the appropriate tools and technology to capture personal / financial data; to enable communities to use data as an economic asset for securing better financial products and services.
+To enable individuals and communities to collect and control their own data as an asset class securing better economic future

 ## Sovereign Identity

-We want to provide reliable identity for individuals as the first step to economic independence.
+Providing reliable identity for individuals as the first step to economic independence

-Working with encryption technology and trust networks we will ensure that communities own and control their own personal data (credit and transaction history).
-Abstract

-We are prototyping a data, analytics and blockchain for refugee savings groups to improve financial services, promote greater financial inclusion and combat economic instability on the Haiti/DR border.

-Our hope is to build an open source product that best fits the needs of Community Banks and Savings Circles.
-We believe that helping individuals create digital (self sovereign) identity, we will begin to have a better idea of how to better serve and  include the 2.5 billion individuals who do not have access to financial services.
+Achieving the UN's goal of providing legal identity to all by 2030 (Target 16.9 of UN SDG)

+Leveraging blockchain’s capability to provide secure identity at large scale

 ## Research Focus

-* Identity as a service on the blockchain; Blockstack, uPort, Microsoft
+- New Deal on Data: Tools and technology enabling individuals to collect and use their own personal and financial data
+- Identity as a Service: Blockchain enabled "self-sovereign" identity for individuals
-* Automated Loan Fund - Streamlined lending to entrepreneurs and startups to develop businesses
+- Automated Loan Fund: Simplified, streamlined lending to entrepreneurs to develop businesses
-* Social physics (behavioral pattern) indicators for determining creditworthiness
+- Social Physics: Behavioral and other alternative indicators determining creditworthiness

 ## Business Development

-*  Education: Technical training, Financial literacy, Marketing,
+- Education: Technical training, financial literacy, marketing,

-* Financial Services:  Low interest microloans, product lending, savings (Automated Loan Fund)
+- Financial Services:  Low interest microloans, product lending, savings

+Left: Banquapp.com Creating an Economic Identity
+Right: Opencbs.com - opensource microfinance management software

+## URL

+      law.MIT.edu/BlockchainBorderBank

+* What is needed: Creative Commons License